Award Finalists Videos

 - Shows a remarkable commitment to caring for the land

-- Inspires, educates and encourages others to take action on their own properties or through a Landcare group
+- Inspires, educates and encourages others to take action on their own properties or as part of their involvement in a landcare group

 - Champions the uptake of more sustainable agricultural practices and can demonstrate the adoption of improved practices among landholders as a consequence of this action